xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2014-10-13-working-in-visual-studio-behind-the-firewall.markdown

 Since giving up on CNTLM Proxy, I haven't been able to connect to nuget.org from the package manager, view the Visual Studio Extension Gallery or even get any extension&#47;product updates from Visual Studio.

-This is a quick post with the changes I needed to get Visual Studio 2013 Update 4, NuGet 2.8 and Web Platform (Web PI) 5 to see past the corporate Squid proxy[http://www.squid-cache.org]
+This is a quick post with the changes I needed to get Visual Studio 2013 Update 4, NuGet 2.8 and Web Platform (Web PI) 5 to see past the corporate [Squid proxy](http://www.squid-cache.org).

 # NuGet